Monarchy of Ceylon (1948–1972): History

 The highpoint of the celebrations was the opening of parliament at the Independence Hall by Prince Henry, Duke of Gloucester on 10 February 1948.
-Following the Westminister parliamentary tradition, Prime Minister D. S. Senanayake handed over the speech to the Duke who delivered it on behalf of King George VI.
-After delivering the Speech from the Throne, the Duke stood up, uncovered his head and read a message from the King to people of Ceylon, in which he said:
+Following the Westminster parliamentary tradition, Prime Minister D. S. Senanayake handed over the speech to the Duke who delivered it on behalf of King George VI.
+After delivering the Speech from the Throne, the Duke stood up, uncovered his head and read a message from the King to the people of Ceylon, in which he said:

 I know that my people in Ceylon are ready to make a full and rich contribution to this association of free peoples and I am confident that you will carry your new responsibilities ably to this end.
 My good wishes go out to you on this great day and I pray that Ceylon will enjoy peace and prosperity in full measure.
 May God bless you all and guide your country through the years that lie ahead.